List of schools in the Toronto Catholic District School Board: Former schools

 Meanwhile, the Board operated and funded two schools that they were part of since 1967 namely De La Salle College and St. Michael's College School.
 The schools, however, were re-privatized in 1985 and 1994 (although De La Salle spent almost 7 years with the board).
 In addition, three high schools such as Brother Edmund Rice, Marian Academy, and Regina Pacis were run by the Metropolitan Separate School Board.
-Both schools were closed between 2001 and 2002 due to low enrollment and the facilities were later reused.
-Also there was a Don Bosco which was also closed in 2017 due to low enrollment and as well was reused.
+Both schools were closed between 2001 and 2002 due to low enrolment and the facilities were later reused.
+Also there was a Don Bosco which was also closed in 2017 due to low enrolment and as well was reused.